reframejs/reframe/docs/customization-manual.md

 };
 ~~~

-The following example uses `getWebpackBrowserConfig()` to add the PostCSS loader to the configuration.
+The following example uses `webpackBrowserConfig()` to add the PostCSS loader to the configuration.

 ~~~js
 // /examples/custom/build/webpack-config-mod/reframe.config.js